akshay-tigga/MyMovieDB/README.md

 # MyMovieDB #
 Restful APIs written in java using Spring Boot.
 APIs to find similar movies and get movie details.
+Movie titles are downloaded from www.themoviedb.org
+Movie details are downloaded from wikipedia
+Similarity in movies is based upon number of matching actors and categories.

 ## API 0 ##